Are you trying to increase your “Necessariness” at the expense of your coaching clients?

 “I slept and dreamt that life was joy.
 I awoke and saw that life was service.
 I acted and behold, service was joy.” ― Tagore

 On the last day of shooting during a pivotal once-a-year video outreach by a major company who had hired me to coach their presenters, someone on the team started piping up from the sidelines coaching the senior officers of the company on their delivery.
-And even gave notes to the video’s host who appropriately got a bit testy getting notes from ANYONE given that he had starred in a hit television series and even hosted his own network television show!
-After all, he had been offered the job to be who he was…..Typically, this kind of coaching would have been my natural domain and the director’s, though that wasn’t my concern with it.
-Nor was the content of the coaching was generically good enough advice.
+And even gave notes to the video’s host who appropriately got a bit testy getting notes from ANYONE given that he had starred in a hit, television series and even hosted his own network television show!
+After all, he had been offered the job to be exactly who he was…..Typically, this kind of coaching would have been my natural domain and/or the director’s thought that wasn’t my concern with it.
+Nor was the content of the sideline-coaching which was more embellishment and nothing pivotal or game-changing to the performances.
 But by now some two weeks into the shoot, the director and I had already developed a quiet and very efficient rapport with each other about when and how to step in with the presenters and when to stay quiet.
 Since literally every presenter had previously undergone extensive practice sessions on the scripts with coaching from both of us, they were either ready to shoot by now…..or they weren’t!
 And fortunately, they were all in pretty good shape and they knew it.
-And having them confidently “know” it” by the time the shoot rolled around, was the primary objective of my coaching as I really wanted them to be self-referencing by this point.
+And having them confidently “know” it” by the time the shoot rolled around, was the primary objective of my coaching as I really wanted them to be self-referencing by this point and no longer dependent on me.
 As such, I knew ahead of time that I would absolutely wait until the very last possible moment if I felt I needed to coach any of the speakers during the shoot.
 I wanted their self-confidence to be at an all-time high which would be compromised if I offered too much coaching or gave them a new objective to juggle at this late stage.
 Just like that little child I mentioned at the top, they might take my coaching to mean they weren’t doing as well as they had in the practice sessions.
 So on most occasions, I would step over to the presenter and quietly tell them how great they were doing but only on specifically impactful moments so they would know I meant it.
 Otherwise, I might catch their eye and give them a look as if to say, “you’re doing fine but do you need any help?”
 Mind you, if any of them had a complete meltdown which has sometimes happened when the cameras finally rolled increasing the pressure, I would have absolutely been there to step in with tools I’d used many times in such circumstances.
 But with this group, I was expecting to say almost nothing during the shoot.

-Using the science of pshychoneuroimmunology, Dr. David Hawkins, MD gauged the energetic calibration level of service as being among the most high of human endeavors.
-Opportunism and ambition, far lower on the scale.
+Using the science of pshychoneuroimmunology which is the study of the impact of human emotions on the body, Dr. David Hawkins, MD gauged the energetic calibration level of service as being among the most high of human endeavors.
+The energy of opportunism and ambition were far lower on the energetic scale.
+And energy exchange affects every one of our dealings with one another.
 Service is born of the energy of love and compassion.
 Something every coach serving in any field should have in great abundance.
 Service dictates to the ego and not the other way around.
 Opportunism and ambition are born of ego and so, answer to it.
 Their energetic impact is far less effective and beneficial to anyone involved.
 Even to the one acting from their ego because ultimately, it’s the care that our clients actually feel from us that is the fuel that inspires them in moving forward.
 And research about psychoneuroimmunology/energy transfers and mirror neurons, shows that what we think we’re hiding from people, isn’t always cognitively conveyed.
 But energetically, it is conveyed to some extent in direct proportion to the sensitivity of the person(s) with whom we’re communicating.

 I’ve run a weekend-long acting class called “The Empowered Actor Workshop” for a number of years now.
 Since actors frequently come into audition in a casting office with no shortage of trepidation and relinquish a decent amount of personal autonomy and control in a situation quite vulnerable for them, this can absolutely be a somewhat nerve-wracking or insecure environment for them.
 I wanted actors to know as much of what I knew about the process as possible, from a casting director’s side of things.
 Thereby, increasing their autonomy and security in presenting their skills and their artistic vision with confidence and excitement.
 Something that is difficult in direct proportion to the mis-perceived obstacles and dangers they frequently have.
 So the whole point is to demystify the process and give them tools to help create a change in their perspective that would generate self-empowerment and confidence.
 In the first few years, I tended to answer every question that the students asked me.
 At some point it occurred to me that if I wanted them to leave the workshop trusting themselves and self-referencing as much as possible whether on-set or in an audition, I needed to help them established THEMSELVES as the source of their own wisdom and guidance.
 Otherwise, they’d have to call me or someone else to determine what choices to make during their auditions or their acting gigs which would defeat the whole point of the workshop.
 So I made a simple but powerful decision.
 Every time one of them asked me a question, I would look at the group and say, “What do you guys think?”
 With increasing frequency, someone would come up with what I thought was either the answer I would have said, or close enough to it that I could gently add whatever I thought might be missing.
 I can’t tell you how often the participants have lauded each other as a source of tremendous wisdom after the weekend was over.
 Each of them got to feel as if they too could coach someone going through this process and they all ended up trusting themselves way more to make the right choices as to how to look out for themselves during auditions and on-set.